Higher scores indicate a smoother, more positive interview experience with professional staff, organized logistics, and a supportive environment.

 I researched and practiced behavioral style interview questions.
 I had a friend mock interview me.
 I practiced for several hours the night before.
 I read about the program on line too.

-Applicants were overwhelmingly impressed by the friendliness and helpfulness of the student ambassadors, faculty, and staff at UIC.
-They appreciated the welcoming atmosphere, relaxed interview process, and the genuine interest shown by interviewers, creating a positive and comfortable experience during the visit.
-Suggestions for improvement were minimal, with most applicants feeling well-supported and informed throughout the interview process.
+Applicants were overwhelmingly impressed by the friendliness, enthusiasm, and helpfulness of the student ambassadors, faculty, and staff at the school.
+They appreciated the welcoming atmosphere, the informative tours, and the low-stress interview experiences that made them feel comfortable and supported throughout the process.
+Suggestions for improvement were minimal, with only a few outliers expressing no particular positive impression or interest in attending the school.

 The student ambassadors were very prepared for our questions